Logo design has come a long way since the start of the 20th century.

 Maybe ellipses took the logo design world by storm because they communicate movement; or because they’re an interesting twist on the classic circle.
 But, I posit that it’s both of those things and more.

 As we’ve already mentioned, space travel captured the world’s imagination in the middle of the 20th century.
-And, the ellipse became linked with the “cool factor” of space travel through its inclusion in NASA’s logo.
+The ellipse became linked with the “cool factor” of space travel through its inclusion in NASA’s logo.

 1960 – 1969